spkware/vvasp/README.md

 ### GUI usage
 To run the trajectory planning gui, run ``vvasp`` from the terminal.

-Shortcuts for moving probes around can be found at `~/vvasp/movement_keybinds.json` and `~/vvasp/static_keybinds.json`.
+Keyboard shortcuts for moving probes around can be found at `~/vvasp/movement_keybinds.json` and `~/vvasp/static_keybinds.json`.
 These files will be created the first time you run the vvasp gui.
 If alternate keybinds are desired, just directly edit these files.

+__IMPORTANT:__ The buttons contained in the GUI don't work right now.
+Rather than clicking the buttons with the mouse or manually entering position values, use the keybinds to move the probes where you want.

 Currently, the GUI supports Neuropixels 1.0/2.0, 10x10 Utah, and Neuropixels chronic holders.
 In the future, it will support loading, viewing, and manipulating any user-provided mesh file.